 Chair, Capital Debt Affordability Committee, 2002-; Commission on State Debt, 2002-.
-Member, Board of Public Works, 2002-; Maryland Agricultural Land Preservation Foundation, 2002-; Board of State Canvassers, 2002-; Governor's Salary Commission, 2002-; Hall of Records Commission, 2002-; Maryland Health and Higher Educational Facilities Authority, 2002-; Procurement Advisory Council, 2002-; Board of Revenue Estimates, 2002-; Maryland Small Business Development Financing Authority, 2002-; Maryland State Employees Surety Bond Committee, 2002-; Board of Trustees, Maryland Teachers and State Employees Supplemental Retirement Plans, 2002-.
+Member, Board of Public Works, 2002-; Board of Trustees, Maryland Agricultural Land Preservation Foundation, 2002-; Board of State Canvassers, 2002-; Governor's Salary Commission, 2002-; Hall of Records Commission, 2002-; Maryland Health and Higher Educational Facilities Authority, 2002-; Procurement Advisory Council, 2002-; Board of Revenue Estimates, 2002-; Maryland Small Business Development Financing Authority, 2002-; Maryland State Employees Surety Bond Committee, 2002-; Board of Trustees, Maryland Teachers and State Employees Supplemental Retirement Plans, 2002-.
 Chair, College Savings Plans of Maryland Board, 2003-16.
 Board of Advisors, Institute of Human Virology, University of Maryland School of Medicine.
 Chair, Board of Trustees, State Retirement and Pension System, 2007- (investment committee, 2002-; administrative committee; audit committee; corporate governance committee; vice-chair, 2002-07).
 Team member, Financial Education College Access and Success Grant Project, State Department of Education, 2010-.
 Member, Financial Education and Capability Commission, 2012-; Council for the Procurement of Health, Educational and Social Services, 2012-; Climate Change Commission, 2014-16; Maryland Green Purchasing Committee, 2014-; Task Force on the Maryland Achieving a Better Life Experience (ABLE) Program, 2015-16; Commission on Maryland Retirement Security and Savings, 2015-; Maryland Commission on Climate Change, 2016-; Task Force to Study Family and Medical Leave Insurance, 2016-; Commission to Modernize State Procurement, 2016-; Maryland Small Business Retirement Savings Board, 2016-; 21st Century School Facilities Commission, 2016-.
 Chair, Maryland 529 Board, 2016-.